object-calisthenics/phpcs-calisthenics-rules/README.md

 - Reduces [cyclomatic complexity](http://en.wikipedia.org/wiki/Cyclomatic_complexity)

-#### Rule #3: Wrap primitive types and strings

-- Status: **Cannot implement**

-An ``integer`` on its own is just a scalar with no meaning.
-When a method takes an integer as a parameter, the method name needs to do all the work of expressing the intent.
-If the same method takes an hour as a parameter, it's much easier to see what's happening.

-Small objects like this can make programs more maintainable, since it isn't possible to pass a year to a method that takes an hour parameter.
-With a primitive variable, the compiler can't help you write semantically correct programs.
-With an object, even a small one, you are giving both the compiler and the programmer additional information about what the value is and why it is being used.

-So go ahead and wrap primitives whenever feasible.
-Small objects will also give you an obvious place to put behavior that otherwise would have been littered around other classes.

-> This rule will be regarded as a guideline, as opposed to a strict rule.
-So basically, if a variable of a primitive type has behavior, consider creating a class for it.

-##### Benefits:

-- Type hinting
-- Better encapsulation
-- Prevents code duplication

 #### Rule #4: Use only one object operator per line

-- Status: **Implemented**

 > **NOTE**
 >
 > When considering class own's members (`$this`), we have to accept 2 object operators per statement/line.
 > Otherwise, this would be considered invalid:
 >
 > * $this->property->method();

 When object operators are connected, your object is digging deeply into another object (or even a series of objects).
 These multiple dots indicate that you're conceptually violating encapsulation.
 Try asking that object to do something for you, rather than poking around its insides.
 A major part of encapsulation is not reaching across class boundaries into types that you shouldn't necessarily know about.

 Also, multiple dots in a single line of code might result in several issues when it comes to debugging, logging and exception handling, since you won't be able to isolate the bug, or the atomic action, properly.

 The [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) ("Only talk to your friends") is a good place to start, but think about it this way: You can play with your toys, toys that you make and toys that someone gives you.
 You don't ever, ever play with your toy's toys.

 > This rule got adapted to accept chaining the same object via [Fluent Interfaces](http://en.wikipedia.org/wiki/Fluent_interface) is fine, but please apply this technique carefully, as described in this [blog post](http://devzone.zend.com/777/fluent-interfaces-in-php/).